List of Disenchantment characters: Princess Bean

 In part 4, Dagmar attempts to marry off what is revealed to be the Devil himself.
 During the ceremony, Bean cuts open Dagmar's palm and placed it on the paper, thus marrying off Dagmar to the Devil instead.
 Bean then meets up with Luci and Jerry who escape Hell together.
 They take the elevator directly to Alva's office in Steamland.
 Alva gives them his airship to go back to Dreamland.
 Once they get there, it is revealed that Maru annexed the kingdom.
 They're able to regain control of the Kingdom.
 Subsequently, Bean and Zøg agree to split the royalty 50/50.
 Bean has nightmares about "Bad Bean" who conquered Dreamland and is practically devoid of any empathy.
 Bad Bean comes into the regular realm and calls Dagmar, under the guise that she's the real Bean.
 Eventually, the two fight and the real Bean comes out of the fight victorious.
 Bean disguises herself as Bad Bean while Dagmar and Satan arrive via an elevator from Hell.
 Dagmar sees through Bean's facade, knocks her out, and throws her in the ocean, but she is saved at the last minute by Mora.

 In part five, she gets into a soul bond with Mora.
 She also finally manages to defeat her mother and her rule of Dreamland.

-The second season of the series reveals Bean to be bisexual, as is her portrayer, Abbi Jacobson, or pansexual.
+The second season of the series reveals Bean to be bisexual, as is her voice actor, Abbi Jacobson, or pansexual.